 How fit do I have to be to do this?

-The trip is designed so that one could ride only the shorter options on the three point-to-point days--Monday, Wednesday, and Friday.
-(The other days are “layovers” with ride options departing from--and returning to-- our same hotel.)
+The trip is designed so that one could ride only the shorter options on the three point-to-point days: Truro to Pictou (Day 3); Pictou to Tatamagouche (Day 5); Tatamagouche to Truro (Day 7).
+The other days are “layovers” with ride options departing from -- and returning to-- the same hotel.

 So, you should be someone who can ride 40-50 miles, 3 times over the course of a week.

 The good news?
 When you’re on vacation (as opposed to trying to squeeze in riding among family, work, and domestic obligations), riding 40-50 miles is not that hard to do.